 Worth checking it out for sure.

 Another great free WordPress podcast plugin that comes with the full Apple and Google Play support.
-More than that, it has an SEO feature that helps you customize and optimize your podcast episodes so they can be more visible in iTunes and Google.
+Moreover, it has an SEO feature that helps you customize and optimize your podcast episodes so they can be more visible in iTunes and Google.
 And you get the basic podcast metrics within your WordPress dashboard.

-Pro tip: If you don’t have means or will to invest money into premium media hosts, you can always use archive.org to upload your audio media files to.
+Pro tip: If you don’t have the means or will to invest money into premium media hosts, you can always use archive.org to upload your audio media files.
 Sure, it has limited features and not-100%-accurate stats, but it’s a go-to tool for starts.
-And talking about stats, you can use Blubrry’s free stats feature that helps you track engagement and download rate of your episodes.
+And talking about stats, you can use Blubrry’s free stats feature that helps you track the engagement and download rate of your episodes.

 7. Podcast submission

 So, after you validate your podcast, go to Podcast Connect, click Submit for a previously validated podcast, then OK and if all is right, you’ll see your podcast in the dashboard along with the Submitted for Review status.
-Afterwards, you’ll receive two emails from Apple – one as a submission confirmation and the other one as an confirmation email with the link to your active podcast.
+Afterward, you’ll receive two emails from Apple – one as a submission confirmation and the other one as a confirmation email with the link to your active podcast.

 8. Podcast Promotion

-Podcasts are a great way to built more personal relationship with your community, enhance your brand message and build and improve the authority position within your niche.
+Podcasts are a great way to build more personal relationships with your community, enhance your brand message, and build and improve the authority position within your niche.
 So, how to promote it?
 Use the power of Social Media, of course!
 Share your podcast links to Facebook and Twitter, ask your friends to help you spread the word about it, don’t shy away from Facebook advertising – it’s a great investment that gets you to the right target audience.
 Also, it’s good to have a transcript of your podcast episode or a summary as a blog post.
 That way, you’re helping people inform themselves about the topic and optimizing it for search engines.
-The power of SEO is big there 🙂 Or, you can create a short teaser or intro videos, describing what the podcast is about, publish it on YouTube or as an Facebook/Twitter/LinkedIn post.
+The power of SEO is big there 🙂 Or, you can create a short teaser or intro video, describing what the podcast is about, publish it on YouTube or as a Facebook/Twitter/LinkedIn post.
 Include y link to your podcast within your email signatures, in Social Media bios, newsletters… Every little bit helps.

 WordPress podcasts to subscribe to

-We couldn’t finish this guide without WordPress related podcast recommendation so here are several we listen on a regular basis.
+We couldn’t finish this guide without WordPress-related podcast recommendations so here are several we listen to regularly.

 A podcast dedicated to WordPress development and brought to you by Brad Touesnard and Pippin Williamson.
-Pretty much a must subscribe if you’re a WordPress developer since it’s a podcast that covers everything about code, theme and plugin development.
+A must-subscribe if you’re a WordPress developer since it’s a podcast that covers everything about code, theme, and plugin development.

 If you’re a freelancer, product creator, agency owner this podcast is for you!
-A WordPress related weekly podcast made for digital businesses with plenty of actionable advice, interesting industry interviews and most relevant WordPress/business tips and tricks.
+A WordPress-related weekly podcast made for digital businesses with plenty of actionable advice, interesting industry interviews, and the most relevant WordPress/business tips and tricks.

-Created wor the WordPress consultants this podcast provides you with tons of business-related materials, tips and tricks and solid, actionable advice on how to run your growth.
-Whether you’re a freelancer, an entrepreneur or an agency/small business owner, this is a must listen and subscribe podcast.
-Troy Dean is the man behind this podcast, as well as the WP Elevation training program for WordPress consultants so you might as well check that too.
+Created wor the WordPress consultants this podcast provides you with tons of business-related materials, tips and tricks, and solid, actionable advice on how to run your growth.
+Whether you’re a freelancer, an entrepreneur, or an agency/small business owner, this is a must listen and subscribe podcast.
+Troy Dean is the man behind this podcast, but not just that.
+He’s the man behind the Agency Mavericks training program for WordPress consultants so you might as well check that too.